greg-js/arch-wiki-md-repo/wiki/_content/english/GNOME-Web.md

 ### Web Apps

-Since version 3.0, Web can add *web app* launchers to GNOME Shell.
+Web can add *web app* launchers to GNOME Shell.
 To manage and remove them, navigate to `about:applications` in Web.

 ## Troubleshooting